Politics of Abkhazia: Abkhazia today

 The Abkhaz conflict has not been resolved; a ceasefire agreement was signed on 15 May 1994 and a United Nations peacekeeping force (UNOMIG) was given the task of monitoring the agreement.
 A separate force from the Commonwealth of Independent States (CIS) was assigned to a peacekeeping mission.

 Peace talks have taken place on and off over the last ten years, but have achieved little of significance.
 Although there have been no major outbreaks of fighting in the meantime, border clashes and armed raids by both sides continue to inflict casualties.

 A new constitution was adopted, on 4 November 1994, which declared Abkhaz sovereignty.
 Parliamentary elections were held on 23 November 1996, but these were not recognised by the Georgian government or the international community, as the elections were held after ethnic cleansing when majority of pre-war population had fled Abkhazia.
-The CIS imposed economic sanctions in January 1996 and the region is formally blockaded by both Georgia and Russia.
+The CIS imposed economic sanctions in January 1996 and the region is officially blockaded by Georgia.

 The de facto authorities organised a referendum on 3 October 1999 which approved the current constitution though more than half of the pre-war population expelled from Abkhazia did not take part in voting.

 2004 elections

 On 3 October 2004 presidential elections were held in Abkhazia.
 In the elections, Russia supported Raul Khajimba, the prime-minister backed by seriously ailing outgoing separatist President Vladislav Ardzinba.
 Posters of Russia's President Vladimir Putin together with Khajimba, who like Putin had worked as a KGB official, were everywhere in Sukhumi.
 Deputies of Russia's parliament and Russian singers, led by Joseph Kobzon, both a deputy and a popular songster, came to Abkhazia campaigning for Khajimba.

-Still, on 12 October Abkhazia's Supreme Court, after a series of contradictory decisions by the Electoral Committee, recognised that the new president would be a businessman Sergei Bagapsh, accused by his rival's supporters of being pro-Georgian, although Georgia doesn't recognise any separatist candidates or even the elections.
+Still, on 12 October Abkhazia's Supreme Court, after a series of contradictory decisions by the Electoral Committee, recognised that the new president would be a businessman Sergei Bagapsh, accused by his rival's supporters of being pro-Georgian, although Georgia does not recognise any separatist candidates or even the elections.
 Abkhazia's outgoing President Ardzinba claimed the decision was illegal and made under pressure from supporters of Bagapsh.
 The decision was cancelled by the Supreme Court the night of the same day.
 When supporters of Raul Khajimba seized the building of the Supreme Court and destroyed the protocols from local electoral constituencies new elections were prescribed.

 Soon the Supreme Court cancelled the later decision, and again named Bagapsh the new president.
 His supporters captured a local TV station, while Raul Khajimba's supporters took control over the parliament's building.
 Outgoing president Ardzinba replaced Raul Khajimba as a prime-minister with Nodar Khashba, who, before this appointment served in the Ministry for Extraordinary Situations.

 On 5 December the presidential candidates Sergei Bagapsh and Raul Khadjimba agreed to hold new elections.
 In these elections they would run on a joint ticket, with Khadjimba as vice presidential candidate.